 Does a flu vaccination increase your risk of getting COVID-19?

-No. The danger this year is that getting the two viruses can make each one worse and put a strain on our health care resources.
+No. The danger is that getting the two viruses can make each one worse and put a strain on our health care resources.
 You wouldn’t want to go through COVID isolation and testing, only to find out that you have a case of influenza that could have been prevented.
 That is why you should get the flu vaccine.